-In connection with our audit of the standalone financial statements our responsibilityis to read the other information and in doing so considerwhether the other information is materially inconsistent with the standalone financial statements orour knowledge obtained during the course of our audit or otherwise appears to be materiallymisstated.
+In connection with our audit of the standalone financial statements our responsibilityis to read the other information when it becomes available and in doing so considerwhether the other information is materially inconsistent with the standalone financialstatements or our knowledge obtained in the audit or otherwise appears to be materiallymisstated.

-Management's Responsibilities for the Ind AS Financial Statements
+Responsibility of Management for the standalone Financial Statements

 Auditor's Responsibilities for the Audit of the Ind AS Financial Statements

-As part of an audit in accordance with SAs we exercise professional judgement andmaintain professional scepticism throughout the audit.
+As part of an audit in accordance with SAs we exercise professional judgement andmaintain professional skepticism throughout the audit.
 We also:

-Materiality is the magnitude of misstatements in the Ind AS financial statementsthat individually or in aggregate makes it probable that the economic decisions of areasonably knowledgeable user of the financial statements may be influenced.
+Materiality is the magnitude of misstatements in the financial statements thatindividually or in aggregate makes it probable that the economic decisions of areasonably knowledgeable user of the financial statements may be in uenced.
 We considerquantitative materiality and qualitative factors in (i) planning the scope of our auditwork and in evaluating the results of our work; and (ii) to evaluate the effect of anyidentified misstatements in the financial statements.

-15. We also communicate with those charged with governance regarding among othermatters the planned scope and timing of the audit and significant audit findings that weidentify during our audit.
+We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit ndings including anysignificant deficiencies in internal control that we identify during our audit.

 Report on Other Legal and Regulatory Requirements

-(c) The Balance Sheet the Statement of Profit and Loss (Including Other ComprehensiveIncome) Statement of Changes in Equity and the Statement of Cash Flows dealt with by thisreport are in agreement with the books ofaccount.
+The Balance Sheet the Statement of Profit and Loss statement of changes in equity andthe Cash Flow Statement dealt with by this Report are in agreement with the books ofaccount.

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B".
-Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internal financialcontrols over financial reporting.
+(f) With respect to the adequacy of the internal financial controls overfinancial reporting of the Company and the operating effectiveness of such controls referto our separate Report in "Annexure B".

 (g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its Ind AS financial statements.
-Refer clause 15 of note No.38 of the Ind ASfinancial statements.
+The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.